ck37/varimpact/README.md

 Each covariate is analyzed using targeted minimum loss-based estimation ([TMLE](https://cran.r-project.org/web/packages/tmle/index.html)) as though it were a treatment, with all other variables serving as adjustment variables via [SuperLearner](https://github.com/ecpolley/SuperLearner).
 Then the statistical significance of the estimated treatment effect for each covariate determines the variable importance ranking.
 This formulation allows the asymptotics of TMLE to provide valid standard errors and p-values, unlike other variable importance algorithms.

 The results provide raw p-values as well as p-values adjusted for false discovery rate using the Benjamini-Hochberg (1995) procedure.
 Adjustment variables are automatically clustered hierarchically using HOPACH (van der Laan & Pollard 2003) in order to reduce dimensionality.
 The package supports multi-core and multi-node parallelization, which are detected and used automatically when a parallel backend is registered.
-Missing values are automatically imputed using K-nearest neighbors and missingness indicator variables are incorporated into the analysis.
+Missing values are automatically imputed using K-nearest neighbors (Troyanskaya et al. 2001, Jerez et al. 2010) and missingness indicator variables are incorporated into the analysis.

 varImpact is under active development so please submit any bug reports or feature requests to the [issue queue](https://github.com/ck37/varImpact/issues), or email Alan & Chris directly.